kenzieryann7/js-game/README.md

 Issues:

 * Having trouble using JavaScript with the bootstrap navs to have local content so I do not need to make separate html pages for the crafting (mining, harvesting, and cooking).

+Eventually this game will be available on Kongregate and hopefully Steam.
 v.
 1.0